 Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.
-The fireplaces have been blocked/covered over.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
+There are fireplaces which appear to be for feature purpose only.
+This should be confirmed, it is assumed that the chimneys have been capped.